Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-So I've got a couple of clients there and we're starting off.
-We've only been doing it for five months.
-It was a very quick app to build.
+We’ve got a couple of clients already and we’re just starting off.
+We’ve only been building it for five months—it came together quickly.

 00:03:56:23 - 00:04:01:08